 Home

-In recent years Craig has been involved as a faculty associate with the Willowbank School of Restoration Arts at Queenston, Ontario.
+Craig has been involved as a faculty associate with the Willowbank School of Restoration Arts at Queenston, Ontario sharing his knowledge regarding subjects such as preparing Historic Structures Reports and restoring and upgrading historic window systems

-As an owner of a designated property in Barriefield Village, a Heritage Conservation District, and as a long serving member of Kingston Local Conservation Advisory Committee, Craig is aware of not only the challenges facing owners of historic buildings but also the many potential benefits.
-He relaxes by working in the garden and reading Canadian history.
+For nearly 30 years Craig and his wife Janice owned a designated property in Barriefield Village, a Heritage Conservation District, and as a long serving member of Kingston Local Conservation Advisory Committee and the Frontenac Heritage Foundation, Craig is aware of not only the challenges facing owners of historic buildings but also the many potential benefits.
+He relaxes by hiking, travelling, collecting Canadian military campaign medals and reading Canadian history.

 Look at Workshops and Publications that Craig has presented or authored.